Who we are

 We collect and use different types of information for different purposes.
 These include:

-- Information that you provide to use when using our services, or that is generated in the course of the use of these services e.g. if you use one of our clinical services such as North Tyneside Care Plus or a service provided by us through your GP practice (out of hours doctors services, sexual health services etc).
+• Information that you provide to us when using our services, or that is generated in the course of the use of these services e.g. if you use one of our clinical services such as Enhanced Access Hub or a service provided by us through your GP practice (out of hours doctors services, sexual health services etc).
 Information collected may include your personal contact details and any health information needed to deliver the service to you)

-Before you disclose to us the personal information of another person, you must obtain that person’s consent to both the disclosure and the processing of that personal information in accordance with this policy.
+Before you disclose to us the personal information of another person, you must obtain that person’s consent to both the disclosure and the processing of that personal information in accordance with this notice.

 Source of information

 We collect personal information from a number of different sources, including:

 • directly from you.
 For example, when you access healthcare services, submit a query to us including via our website, by email or post

 • from other healthcare organisations, such as your GP, an NHS body or a private healthcare provider, for example in order to access your medical records.

 How we keep your information confidential and safe

 Everyone working for our organisation is subject to the Common Law Duty of Confidence.
 Information provided in confidence will only be used for specific purposes in accordance with the law.